-bb.
-If you discover any previously unknown historic, cultural, or archeological remains and/or artifacts while accomplishing the activity authorized by this general permit, you must immediately notify the District Engineer of what you have found, and to the maximum extent practicable, avoid construction activities that may affect the remains and/or artifacts until the required coordination has been completed.
-The District Engineer will initiate the Federal, Tribal, and state coordination required to determine if the remains warrant a recovery effort or if the site is eligible for listing in the National Register of Historic Places.
+w.
+If you discover any previously unknown historic or archeological remains while accomplishing the activity authorized by this general permit, you must immediately notify this office of what you have found.
+We will initiate the Federal and state coordination required to determine if the remains warrant a recovery effort or if the site is eligible for listing in the National Register of Historic Places. x.

-cc.
 Permittees are advised that development activities in or near a floodway may be subject to the National Flood Insurance Program that prohibits any development, including fill, within a floodway that results in any increase in base flood elevations.
-This general permit does not authorize any activity prohibited by the National Flood Insurance Program. dd.
+This general permit does not authorize any activity prohibited by the National Flood Insurance Program.

+y.
 The permittee must install and maintain, at his/her expense, any signal lights and signals prescribed by the U.S. Coast Guard, through regulations or otherwise, on authorized facilities.
 For further information, the permittee should contact Coast Guard Sector North Carolina at (910) 772-2191 or email Coast Guard Fifth District at cgd5waterways@uscg.mil.

-ee.
+z.
 The permittee must maintain any structure or work authorized by this general permit in good condition and in conformance with the terms and conditions of this general permit.
 The permittee is not relieved of this requirement if the permittee abandons the structure or work.
 Transfer in fee simple of the work authorized by this general permit will automatically transfer this general permit to the property's new owner, with all of the rights and responsibilities enumerated herein.
 The permittee must inform any subsequent owner of all activities undertaken under the authority of this general permit and provide the subsequent owner with a copy of the terms and conditions of this general permit.

-ff.
+aa.
 At his or her sole discretion, any time during the processing cycle, the Wilmington District Engineer may determine that this general permit will not be applicable to a specific proposal.
 In such case, the procedures for processing an individual permit in accordance with 33 CFR 325 will be available.

-gg.
+bb.
 Except as authorized by this general permit or any Corps approved modification to this general permit, all fill material placed in waters or wetlands shall be generated from an upland source and will be clean and free of any pollutants except in trace quantities.
 Metal products, organic materials (including debris from land clearing activities), or unsightly debris will not be used.

-hh.
+cc.
 Except as authorized by this general permit or any Corps approved modification to this general permit, all excavated material will be disposed of in approved upland disposal areas.

-ii.
+dd.
 Activities which have commenced (i.e., are under construction) or are under contract to commence in reliance upon this general permit will remain authorized provided the activity is completed within twelve months of the date of the general permit's expiration, modification, or revocation.
 Activities completed under the authorization of this general permit that were in effect at the time the activity was completed continue to be authorized by the general permit.

-jj.
+ee.
 The permittee is responsible for obtaining any "take" permits required under the USFWS's regulations governing compliance with the Migratory Bird Treaty Act or the Bald and Golden Eagle Protection Act.
 The permittee should contact the appropriate local office of the USFWS to determine if such "take" permits are required for a particular activity.

-kk.
+ff.
 The activity must comply with applicable FEMA approved state or local floodplain management requirements.

-II.
+gg.
 There will be no unreasonable interference with navigation or the right of the public to riparian access by the existence or use of activities authorized by this RGP.